 2. Don’t let your emotions get the best of you.

 When someone frustrates you or gets under your skin, always take a deep breath before you react.
 If you’re upset, it may be best to have the discussion later when you’re calmer.
-At that time, Dr. Judith Orlff, author of Emotional Freedom: Liberate Yourself From Negative Emotions and Transform Your Life, says these 3 things are key in trying to support this person:
+At that time, Dr. Judith Orlff, author of Emotional Freedom: Liberate Yourself From Negative Emotions and Transform Your Life, says these three things are key to supporting this person:

 If you become defensive and let your emotions fuel the situation, this person will quickly realize that they can depend on you for a response that justifies their negativity.
-In my case, when I was literally biting my tongue trying not to react to my friend’s negative rants, it helped me to take Judith’s advice and take a deep breath (or ten), and remember that it’s best for me to empathize with her struggles, but not feed into it.
+In my case, when I was literally biting my tongue trying not to react to my friend’s negative rants, I heeded Dr. Orlff’s advice and took a deep breath (or 10), and reminded myself that it’s best to empathize with her struggles rather than feed into it.
 This helped me be supportive from a distant place of inner-strength and kindness.

 3. Establish and Maintain a Positive Boundary